stephenpangqy/GovTechMeteorBackend/README.md

 # GovTechMeteorBackend
-The repository for TAP 2023 Technical Assessment (Q2)
+The repository for TAP 2023 Technical Assessment (Q2) - Stephen Pang

 ## How to Setup
 1. Run the load.sql script to setup the MySQL Database